kristopolous/db.js/README.md

 You can also see that sub dbs are used to avoid unnecessary table scans.
 The other features used above are <a href=#reduceLeft>reduceLeft</a>, <a href=#find>find</a>, and <a href=#distinct>distinct</a> - all documented with examples below.

+This routine is included in the `db-helper.js` along with a number of other routines that are built on top of the generics that this library provides.
+This is designed to deal with data in an *intentionally different* way in order to create a specific class of things which are hard to build in things such as jquery and underscore easy.
+An overlap is necessary but intended to be minimal.

 <!--
 <h3><a name=magic>Magical updating hash maps</a>[ <a href=#toc>top</a> ] </h3>